 - Requests for altering the capacity within your process (a new workspace, a job vacancy, a new lease car, or a new supplier).

-What about taking an outcome rather than discrete process approach?
+What about taking an outcome rather than a discrete process approach?

 Where are the examples of one process owner for issues or incidents, no matter whether these incidents are about IT disruptions, sickness notices, broken company cars, or faulty projectors?
 And why wouldn’t you use one uniform problem management process to structurally solve repeat IT disruptions and structurally decrease sick leave?